bitwyre/microwave_experiments/README.md

 # To do :

 1. Design radio block
-2. Crate Phy layer
+2. Define Paramater radio
-3. Create Virtual Interface
+3. Create PHY
-4. Paramter radio
+4. Create virtual interface
-5. push code
+5. Run USRP

+# How to use this project ?

 # Copyright